Accessibility in the Pyle Center

 PRONOUN RIBBONS

 This conference is committed to fostering an equitable and inclusive environment for people of all identities.
-How you choose to identify in terms of gender, race, class, dis/ability, sexuality, religion, and other aspects of your identity is your choice to disclose or not disclose.
-We provide pronoun name tags for participants who wish to make their pronouns visible to others.
-Some examples include: they/them/theirs; she/her/hers; he/him/his.
-We will also have an option for attendees to write in their own pronouns.
+How you choose to identify in terms of gender, race, socioeconomic status, dis/ability, sexuality, religion, and other aspects of your identity is your choice, and you may choose to disclose or not disclose.
+We provide pronoun ribbons for participants who wish to make their pronouns visible to others.
+We will have they/them/theirs; she/her/hers; he/him/his; and an option for attendees to write in their own pronouns.

 Pronoun ribbons are located at the registration desk on the first floor of the Pyle Center.